-Work shown in this gallery is all made by folks who live or have lived in Lyme, NH or Thetford, VT.
-This means work you will find in this art gallery is super local.
-It means folks who have work here share something significant, we are connected through qualities of this particular part of the Upper Valley, we are connected by place.
-Please visit.
-Its quite wonderful and unexpected how diverse such an assemblage of voices proves to be.
+Work shown in this gallery is made by folks who live (or have lived) in Lyme, NH or Thetford, VT.
+This means folks who have work in this gallery are connected through a quality unique to this particular part of the Upper Valley.
+We are connected by place.
+Consider a visit, you may find it quite wonderful how diverse and interesting an assemblage of such local voices can be.

-We have one exception to our rule of residency for the gallery and this is our offering of kabuki actor prints by the Japanese print designer Utagawa Kunisada (1789 - 1865).
+We represent one exception to our rule of residency for the gallery.
+This is our offering of kabuki actor prints by the Japanese print designer Utagawa Kunisada (1789 - 1865).
 We focus especially on print designs Kunisada made in the 1850's, just before and after the opening of Japan to the West (1853).

-A combination of an advanced aesthetic, bold colors, and widespread distribution and availability led Western writers and art critics, sharers of the stories of the ukiyo-e prints they were discovering in Japan to call his work “decadent”.
+A combination of an advanced aesthetic, bold colors, and widespread distribution and availability led Western writers and art critics, sharers of the stories of the ukiyo-e prints, to label his work “decadent”.
 During the period of Japonisme, when both in Europe and America folks were nuts about things Japanese, his work was called “undistinguished”.
-As recently as 1960 a major scholar of ukiyo-e prints described his work as “repellent to us, mainly because of spectacular or sensational subjects with color to match”.
-(Hillier, The Japanese Print, A New Approach, Tuttle Press, 1960)
+As recently as 1960 Jack Hillier, a major scholar of ukiyo-e, described Kunisada's print designs as “repellent to us, mainly because of spectacular or sensational subjects with color to match” (Hillier, The Japanese Print, A New Approach, Tuttle Press, 1960).

 The result?
 I can share with you wonderful Kunisada prints with pristine brilliant color are still obtainable at very affordable prices.
-An important part of our gallery effort is making these prints available, and offering them framed beautifully behind museum glass so they can function as investments to be enjoyed and learned from every day.
+An important part of Matt's gallery effort is making these prints available, and offering them framed beautifully behind museum glass so they can function as investments to be enjoyed and learned from every day.

 GALLERY DIRECTOR - Matt Brown